Flight-Free-UK/flight_free_uk_website/source/posts/how-to-lead-your-tribe.html.markdown

 You might say, “I don’t have a million Instagram followers, who is going to listen to me?”
 But that is modern day ‘instant gratification’ thinking.
 We think that if something we say doesn’t go ‘viral’ we might as well not bother.
 Although there is exciting potential in being able to influence a global audience (as Greta Thunberg is currently doing so well), we can all start small and influence from within our tribe, even if it is just your immediate family.

 One great way to do this is by signing a pledge, such as the [Flight Free pledge](https://www.flightfree.co.uk/pledge).
 Flying has become so normalised and a permanent fixture in so many lives in the developed world that to pledge to give it up, even for one year, is a big statement.

+> "We can all start small and influence from within our tribe, even if it is just your immediate family."

 A pledge is great for making you stick to your promise – studies have shown this to be the case many times.
 But perhaps an even greater benefit is its use as a conversation starter, a way of saying, “I care about this issue and this is a step I am taking.”